jermspeaks/christmas-adventure/sections/section-48.md

 id: section-48
 title: "Tracing the Button"
 choices:
-  - text: "Show the button to Beatrice and see if she recognizes it"
+  - text: "Show the button to Velma and see if she recognizes it"
     target: section-74.md
   - text: "Compare the button to Marcus's cardigan"
     target: section-75.md